 - A. Pre-Motion Conferences in Civil Cases.
 For discovery motions, follow Local Civil Rule 37.2.
-For motions other than discovery motions, pre-motion conferences are not required. - B. Courtesy Copies.
+For motions other than discovery motions, pre-motion conferences are not required. - B. Letter-Motions.
+Letter-motions may be filed via ECF if they comply with the S.D.N.Y.
+Local Rules and the S.D.N.Y.
+"Electronic Case Filing Rules and Instructions."
+In particular, all requests for adjournments, extensions, and pre-motion conferences (including pre-motion conferences with respect to discovery disputes) should be filed as letter-motions.
+A courtesy copy should not be provided to Chambers. - C. Courtesy Copies.
 Courtesy copies of all motion papers, pleadings, objections and other Court filings (including any correspondence to the District Judge), marked as such, should be submitted for chambers, including in ECF cases.
-Courtesy copies are to be provided to Judge Peck's chambers at the time the papers are served on the adversary, regardless of when the motion papers are filed and regardless of whether the motion will be decided by Judge Peck or the District Judge. - C. Memoranda of Law.
+Courtesy copies are to be provided to Judge Peck's chambers at the time the papers are served on the adversary, regardless of when the motion papers are filed and regardless of whether the motion will be decided by Judge Peck or the District Judge. - D. Memoranda of Law.
 Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
-Memoranda of 10 pages or more shall contain a table of contents. - D. Filing of Motion Papers.
-Motion papers shall be filed promptly after service. - E. Oral Argument on Motions.
+Memoranda of 10 pages or more shall contain a table of contents. - E. Filing of Motion Papers.
+Motion papers shall be filed promptly after service. - F. Oral Argument on Motions.
 Parties may request oral argument by letter at the time their moving or opposing or reply papers are filed.
-The court will determine whether argument will be heard and, if so, will advise counsel of the argument date. - F. Briefing Schedule.
+The court will determine whether argument will be heard and, if so, will advise counsel of the argument date. - G. Briefing Schedule.
 Papers in opposition to a motion are to be served 14 days after service of the motion and reply papers (if any) 7 days thereafter, unless a different schedule has been ordered by the Court.